 Gilbert is a tiny town located in the state of South Carolina.
 With a population of 604 people and three constituent neighborhoods, Gilbert is the 215th largest community in South Carolina.

-Unlike some towns, Gilbert isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gilbert are a mix of both white- and blue-collar jobs.
-Overall, Gilbert is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gilbert who work in sales jobs (20.65%), maintenance occupations (10.60%), and office and administrative support (8.97%).
+Gilbert is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Gilbert is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Gilbert who work in sales jobs (15.90%), office and administrative support (11.05%), and management occupations (8.63%).

 Also of interest is that Gilbert has more people living here who work in computers and math than 95% of the places in the US.